+First symptoms noticed by most PBC patients, many times prior to diagnosis.
 Symptoms may be present in any combination and include any of the following:

 - Fatigue may be the first symptom the patient notices, causing him or her to visit their doctor.
 The fatigue associated with PBC appears to be totally different from any other sort of fatigue.
 In early stages, many patients have commented they could sleep for hours.
 While some in the later stages say sleeping becomes more difficult.
 At this time, there is little research into the cause and treatment of the liver disease fatigue.
 It is usually not due to depression, and some researchers believe it is an abnormality of the axis between the pituitary and the adrenal glands.
 Support and understanding from family members, friends and the doctor is very important, making it somewhat bearable.
-Intense and unrelenting itching of the skin.

 - Gradual darkening (hyperpigmentation) or changes in skin texture, and various skin rashes.